JAMstack is fast only if you make it so

-- call webmentio.io API only when building the site, which should be less often than visitors viewing pages
+- call webmention.io API only when building the site, which should be less often than visitors viewing pages.

-It puts less pressure on webmention.io, with one single request per build, when a client implementation will make a much larger request (or even several, with pagination) for each page view.
+It puts less pressure on webmention.io, with one single request per build, when a client implementation makes a much larger request (or even several, with pagination) for each page view.

-- Much less API calls are made, requiring much less computing time and power
+- Much fewer API calls, requiring much less computing time and power.

 So, instead of doing this for every page view, at least: